 - Legal Research and Writing I (3 credits)

-lecture format; Legal Research and Writing I will be taught in sections of approximately 15-25 students each; and the fifth course will be taught in sections of reduced
+lecture format; Legal Research and Writing I will be taught in sections of approximately 15-25 students each; and the fourth course will be taught in sections of reduced

 size and is often referred to as